 The thesis supervisors referred to above bear a heavy responsibility in the Master programmes, as indeed do all members of staff involved at teaching at this level.
-Institutions applying for a Euromaster Label will be asked to provide brief details of the members of the teaching staff involved in the degree programme and of their recent publication records and other scholarly activity.
+Institutions applying for a EUROMASTER[®] Label will be asked to provide brief details of the members of the teaching staff involved in the degree programme and of their recent publication records, realized industrial projects, patents and other scholarly activity.